Commutative Algorithms Approximate the LLL-distribution: Statement of Results

-The key result of~\cite{Haeupler_jacm} is that the Moser-Tardos algorithm approximates well the LLL distribution in the sense that one can bound the probability of any event $E \subseteq \Omega$ occurring during its execution (and, thus, also in its output) by the left-hand side of~\eqref{LLL-distribution}.
+The main result of Haeupler, Saha and Srinivasan~\cite{Haeupler_jacm} is that the Moser-Tardos algorithm approximates well the LLL-distribution, in the sense that the left-hanside of~\eqref{LLL_dist_aprox} bounds the probability that it ever reaches a subspace $E \subseteq \Omega$ during its execution.
 Building on this fact,~\cite{Haeupler_jacm} and followup works~\cite{EnuHarris,NewBoundsHarris} manage to show several new applications.